This post may contain affiliate links. See my disclosure policy.

-Make restaurant-style honey walnut shrimp at home in under 20 minutes.
-Serve this delicious recipe featuring crispy shrimp in a sweet, silky mayo sauce and crunchy walnuts with rice for a quick weeknight meal.
+Make my Panda Express-style honey walnut shrimp at home in under 20 minutes.
+This easy weeknight dinner features crispy shrimp in a sweet, silky mayo sauce and crunchy walnuts.

 Table of Contents